 Pr.
 Assif has taught a variety of undergraduate and graduate writing and literature courses.
 Her research focuses primarily on writing studies, composition pedagogy and Arab women writers.
 Pr.
 Assif signed with Oxford University Press to publish a new textbook, Beyond the Five Paragraph Essay (expected release in 2021); she is also finishing up the first critical database about Arab women’s writings.
 Both manuscripts showcase writing productions by some of Pr.
 Assif’s undergraduate students.
 Her other publications have appeared in tens of journals and anthologies, such as The International Journal of Arts and Science, The International Journal of Comparative Literature and Transnational Studies, The International Journal of Arts and Sciences, the online WorldWide Forum of Education and Culture, Diversity and the Challenges of Global Higher Education, Pennsylvania Notes, Text Matters: A Journal of Literature, Theory and Culture.
 She is also the Associate Editor of different journals whose focus range between comparative literature, transnational studies, education, and cultural linguistics.

-Professor Assif is the recipient of many research and teaching awards: the TedexUTSC 2016 "Dare to know" Participation, the UofT Idered Campaign award, The UTSC Underground Best Professor of the Year, The Middle East Excellence Award Institute in Education Nomination, TVO Best Lecturer Series Nomination, Top Five Educators in Illinois, The Fulbright Scholarship, and the Melon and Adrian research fellowship.
-She is also a seasoned higher education administrator, with many years of experience coordinating writing programs, mentoring graduate students and leading curriculum and hiring committees.
+Pr.
+Assif is the recipient of many research and teaching awards, including the TedexUTSC 2016 "Dare to know" Participation, the UofT Idered Campaign award, The UTSC Underground Best Professor of the Year, The Middle East Excellence Award Institute in Education Nomination, TVO Best Lecturer Series Nomination, Top Five Educators in Illinois, The Fulbright Scholarship, the Melon and Adrian research fellowship, and the Dean’s special awards.

 American Literature; Ethnic Studies; Women’s Literatures; Trauma Studies; Composition Studies